github01main/wildfire_nasa_v3_test_project/README.md

 > Which I used npm list Simply ... postcss-safe-parser, icons-mdi
 > You Could add more and find modules on google-maps-api like ...
 Geocoding API, Geolocation API, Maps JavaScript API, Places API
 > Application Limitation is default settings is None but i recommend (HTTP refererd) it's good for test on your local local. http://localhost:3000
+> you need to put the key of the google maps api. the code line at 21 on src\components\Map.js.

 ## STRUCT
 * CSR(Client Side Rendering) / Components list :